shamique202/minesweeper/README.md

 -   Some cells are covered with flags, causing the player to assume they are replaced with mines.

--   These flags prevent a cell from being selected accidentally.

 -  A timer is displayed in the left hand corner showing the player how long it took them to finish the puzzle game.

 ### More rules:
 Minesweeper consists of a level of difficulty.

--  The more advanced a level becomes, the more the board size increases in size and in the amount of bombs!
+-  The more advanced a level becomes, the more the board size increases in size and in the amount of bombs

+- Player can restart or reset the game

 ## Technologies:
 - HTML